Tell Arbid: Archaeology

 The site consists of a large main tell and four smaller mounds, together covering about 38 hectares with a height of around 30 meters.
 The main tell (with an area if around 12 hectares) consists primarily of Mittanni, Akkadian, Early Dynastic, and Ninevite 5 layers with the latter two including monumental buildings.

 The initial excavation of Tell Arbid was performed by a British Museum team led by M.E.L.
 Mallowan, opening 8 trenches and investigating a number of graves.
 The operation ran from 1934 to 1936.
 Items collected, including a Halafian duck bead and Uruk period pottery sherds, during the excavations ended up in the British Museum, the Institute of Archaeology Collections at University College London, the Ashmolean Museum in Oxford, and at the National Museum of Aleppo in Syria (325 of which were later moved to a museum in Deir ez-Zor).
 A survey was done at the site in the 1990s by Bertille Lyonnet of the Centre National de Recherches Scientifiques in Paris.

 For 15 seasons beginning in 1996 the site was excavated by a Polish-Syrian team led by Piotr Bieliński from the Polish Centre of Mediterranean Archaeology University of Warsaw and Dr. Ahmad Serriyeh from Damascus University.
 This work has continued through the 2010 season.
-During 2000 they were assisted by a joint American/Austrian team from the Oriental Institute of the University of Vienna and Archeos Inc led by Gebhard Seltz and David Nelson Gimbel which focused on the North slope.
+During 2000 they were assisted by a joint American/Austrian team from the Oriental Institute of the University of Vienna and Archeos Inc led by Gebhard Selz and David Nelson Gimbel which focused on the North slope.
 From 2008 to 2010 a team led by Rafal Kolinski excavated a cemetery area on the Eastern slope of the site.
 In the cemetery, dating from Middle Bronze II, a skeleton was found showing hallmarks from a lifetime of grain grinding labor.